cherylhaz/milestoneproject2-2/README.md

 <h1>Holiday Hike Finder</h1>
-This project for the 2nd milestone project is focused on searching for appropiate hikes in an area you are visiting or even around home.
+This project for the second milestone project is focused on searching for appropiate hikes in an area you are visiting or even around home.

 Preliminary research is essential to enjoying a holiday abroad or even a staycation and this site will assist users in their search for the most appropiate and best hike in the area where they live or are visiting.